'Star Trek: Picard': Everything We Know So Far

 Get ready for Star Trek: Picard.

-CBS All Access will be introducing its anticipated new series, featuring Star Trek legend Patrick Stewart returning as Jean-Luc Picard, in a special 90-minute panel in Hall H at San Diego Comic-Con that will spotlight the entire Star Trek universe.
-The event kicks off on Saturday, at 11:30 a.m.
-PT.
+CBS All Access introduced its anticipated new series, featuring Star Trek legend Patrick Stewart returning as Jean-Luc Picard, in a special 90-minute panel Saturday in Hall H at San Diego Comic-Con that spotlighted the entire Star Trek universe.

-In addition to Picard, the "Enter the Star Trek Universe" panel will feature Star Trek: Discovery -- which is heading into its third season -- with star Sonequa Martin-Green, alongside executive producers Alex Kurtzman, Michelle Paradise and Heather Kadin, and the new animated series, Star Trek: Lower Decks, with executive producer Mike McMahan.
+"These past few years, I really tried to belong here, but it never truly felt like home," Stewart's character muses in the new trailer, which sees him encountering a strange young woman with potentially dangerous powers and finding new faces and old friends as he returns to "save the universe."

-Joining Stewart onstage for Picard will be co-stars Alison Pill, Michelle Hurd, Evan Evagora, Isa Briones, Santiago Cabrera and Harry Treadaway, as well as the executive producers behind the series, Kurtzman and showrunner Michael Chabon.
+Joining Stewart onstage for Picard was co-stars Alison Pill, Michelle Hurd, Evan Evagora, Isa Briones, Santiago Cabrera and Harry Treadaway, as well as the executive producers behind the series, Kurtzman and showrunner Michael Chabon.

+The panel also announced the return of Star Trek legends Brent Spiner, Jonathan del Arco and Jeri Ryan, who will all appear on Star Trek: Picard.

 What is Star Trek: Picard about?
 Plot details have been kept under wraps, but CBS All Access has been touting the series -- which is set 20 years after Star Trek: Next Generation ended -- as the "next chapter" of the former Starfleet admiral's life.